Department:School of Allied Health

 Areas of Expertise: Physiotherapy

-Dr Leica is a senior lecturer in Physiotherapy in the Allied and Public Health Department at Anglia Ruskin University.
-She is currently supervising six PhD/MD students and 10 Masters Dissertation students.
+Dr Leica is a senior lecturer in physiotherapy at ARU.
+She's currently supervising six PhD/MD students and ten Masters dissertation students.

 The BSc Physiotherapy programme is a joint partnership with our partner MAHSA University and the degree is face-to-face in Malaysia.
-Last year she held a non-pharmacological management of pain workshop at KDU (Sri Lanka) and gave a plenary talk on Obesity and Physiotherapy: not just WHO’s problem?
+Last year, Leica held a non-pharmacological management of pain workshop at KDU (Sri Lanka) and gave a plenary talk on Obesity and Physiotherapy: not just WHO’s problem?
 At their International Research Conference entitled ‘Expanding Developmental Horizons through education, research and innovation.

 Kannan, P., Claydon, L.S., Miller, D., Chapple, C. (2014).
 Vigorous exercises in the management of primary dysmenorrhea: A feasibility study.
 Disability and Rehabilitation Early Online: 1–6 DOI: 10.3109/09638288.2014.962108